-Here is a fundamental overview of my approach during the early stages of helping students attain a native-like British RP accent.
+Here's an overview of my approach during the early stages of helping students attain a native-like British RP accent.
 The techniques I employ are the result of years of experience, involving trial and error in teaching hundreds of students from diverse linguistic backgrounds.

 Aspiration from the Front of the Mouth